wp-plugins/buddypress-groups-extras/readme.txt

 5. Adding new group page
 6. New Tutorials page in admin area

+== Upgrade Notice ==

+= 3.6.1 (11.07.2013) =
+* Enhancement: Now group custom pages and fields fully inherites group privacy options for current logged in user (they will not appear even in navigation)
+* New: ability to enable rich editor for custom fields (textarea's)

 == Changelog ==

+= 3.6.1 (11.07.2013) =
+* Enhancement: Now group custom pages and fields fully inherites group privacy options for current logged in user (they will not appear even in navigation)
+* New: ability to enable rich editor for custom fields (textarea's)

 = 3.6 (03.07.2013) =
 * Improved css for some parts of views